ferd78/Agricultural-Monitoring-Web-App/README.md

-# Agricultural Monitoring Web App
+# Agricultural Monitoring Web App (Harvestor)

-W.I.P for Dsitributive System Final Project
+Harvestor is a distributed system project that is catered to the optimization of agricultural monitoring by utilizing machine learning techniques.
+Harvestor not only strives to improve the availability of crop detection systems, it provides a comparison of different algorithms, allowing users to optimize their crop detection.

-## How to run
+## to run harvestor, do the following commands below:

 ```bash
 git clone https://github.com/ferd78/Agricultural-Monitoring-Web-App.git